bitbonk/web/source/docs/authoring-builds/system-paths.md

 # System Paths

-Every now and then, incompliant paths can cause some non-obvious issues when executing builds.
+From time to time, incompliant paths can cause some non-obvious issues when executing builds.
 Directory separators need to match the underlying operating system, and relative paths can be messed up when using a different working directory.
 To solve this problem, NUKE implements several classes that make working with paths easier.
 A central idea of these classes is to override the division operator `/` to improve readability and hide details about directory separators at the same time.

 NUKE advocates to use absolute paths whenever possible.
-For this purpose, the provided class `AbsolutePath` ensures that all its instances actually represent an absolute, also known as _rooted_, path.
+For this purpose, the provided class `AbsolutePath` ensures that all its instances actually represent an absolute path, also known as _rooted path_.
 The base class `NukeBuild` defines several such instances, most importantly via the `RootDirectory` property:

 ```c#
 class Build : NukeBuild